aclindstrom112001/data-wrangling-eda/README.md

 **Observations:**
 - Class 3 has the largest number of passengers, reflecting the overall passenger composition.
-- Ticket prices are heavily right-skewed, especially after inflation adjustment, with a few passengers paying very high fares.
+- Ticket prices are heavily right-skewed with a few passengers paying very high fares.
 - The median fares indicate that most passengers paid significantly less than the maximum fares, highlighting economic disparities.

 ---